SCIInstitute/ShapeWorks/docs/dev/mkdocs.md

 :fa-info-circle: _**Important:**_ Never manually edit files on the `gh-pages` branch because you will lose your work the next time you run the `gh-deploy` command.

+## Contributing to Documentation

+We use github issues to keep track of hanging fruits to improve ShapeWorks documentation.
+For an internal list of todos, which will be turned to issues, visit [Documentation ToDo List](../todo.md).

 ## See Also
 - [MkDocs documentation](https://mkdocs.readthedocs.io/en/stable/)
 - [Getting started with MkDocs](https://docs.readthedocs.io/en/stable/intro/getting-started-with-mkdocs.html)